 However, by making just one phone call, I was able to increase my home’s value by ~$160,000.
 The key takeaway is don’t trust the local government to do the right thing automatically.

 Property assessors offices are often backed up and may have wrong information about your home.
 Proper assessors are also bullies who try to extract as much money from you as possible.

 Are you already paying higher property taxes for an approved expansion or remodel?
 Then make sure they have the right information on hand.
 Calling the property assessors office can increase the value of your house right before you plan to sell.

-Every so often I invite a realtor who has sold a home nearby to come over and give an assessment of my home.
+Every so often I invite a realtor over who has sold a home nearby.
+I do this to get their assessment of my home.
 The realtor has perfect information about my neighborhood at the time because he sees all the offers.
-He knows the demographics of the buyers, how many people are interested versus the same time last year, and all sorts of other insights.

 Fight For Your House’s Value With Proof

 When a realtor stopped by my home one time, I explained to him how I created about 144 more square feet of livable space by expanding my master bathroom into the garage (went from a 36 sqft bathroom to a ~180 sqft bathroom).

 The garage wasn’t big enough to fit two cars tandem and there is plenty of free street parking outside.
 So I figured I might as well recapture as much of the garage as possible.
 Garage space does not count as livable square footage, but a bathroom does.